Les Paul Special Tribute - Humbucker - Worn White Satin

 Les Paul Tribute’s rounded C profile

-The Tribute has a rounded C-profile maple neck that is a good compromise between the fatter 50s and vintage Explorers and the slimmer 60s SG.
+The Tribute has a rounded C-profile maple neck, a good compromise between the fatter 50s and vintage Explorers and the slimmer 60s SG.

 Although it is not for everyone, you should be able to find a guitar that matches your playing style.
 The neck of the Gibson Les Paul Tribute is also very comfortable, offering a smooth ride.